Living Learning Communities

 - You live with people who have similar goals and interests as you

 - You have the opportunity to learn about the things that matter to you

 - You become engaged in your community quickly

 - You will make connections with UAA faculty and staff beyond the classroom

-- You are a part of something special in On Campus Living at UAA
+- You are a part of something special in the UAA residential community